Code of Conduct 2022

 For more information, visit the Employee Trading and Investing InfoPage.

 Your personal lending and borrowing activities must not result in legal, ethical or business conflicts, violate applicable law or regulation or otherwise appear improper.
 You may accept services only if the same terms are offered to a broad group of individuals and not because of your position at Morgan Stanley.
 For example, discounted banking services that are offered to all Morgan Stanley employees at the same geographic location are acceptable.
 You must not accept such benefits if the offer appears to be an attempt to obtain favorable treatment in dealings with Morgan Stanley.
+In addition, you must not engage in impermissible personal borrowing and lending arrangements with Morgan Stanley employees and clients.

 You must promptly notify your direct supervisor and a member of LCD if you are involved in, or become aware of, certain criminal, civil, regulatory or financial events related to you or the Firm.
 Such events include, for example, if you: